All the things we learned from Snap's IPO filing

 This may be the first time the word "sexting" has been included in an SEC filing.

-Snap, the parent company of Snapchat, just released its paperwork for an initial public offering and included that tidbit about how it was first dismissed as an app for sending nudes.
-There's plenty of other juicy information Snapchat shared about its business to take the 5-year-old company public.
-The company behind the popular mobile app, known for its self-detonating photos and videos, said Thursday that it aims to raise $3 billion.
+Snap, the parent company of Snapchat, just released its IPO filing, and included that tidbit about how it was first dismissed as an app for sending nudes.
+There's plenty of other juicy information about Snapchat shared about its business to take the five-year-old company public.
+The popular mobile app, known for its self-detonating photos and videos, said Thursday it aims to raise $3 billion.

 Evan Spiegel, a 26-year-old Stanford University dropout, co-founded the app in 2011.
 Since then, teens and young people have flocked to it, to document everything from concerts to morning commutes.